Non-replica production

 A non-replica production is a theatrical production of a pre-existing show, often featuring new sets, costumes, choreography, or staging.
-These productions are approved by the original creators of the play or musical, but are produced by a new creative team and look different than the original (often Broadway) production.
+These productions are approved by the original creators of the play or musical, but are produced by a new creative team and look different from the original (often Broadway or West End) production.
 The choice to license a non-replica production instead of a replica is more common in less developed international theatrical markets and in regions speaking a different language than the original production.